New GED program helps minority community

-“Sometimes, especially in this day in age, it’s tough to really grasp those ideas of, you know, ‘We can do this, or we can accomplish that,’” said Director of Next Step Alliance Yamir Lozada.
+“Sometimes, especially in this day in age, it’s tough to really grasp those ideas of, you know, ‘We can do this, or we can accomplish that,’” said Yamir Lozada, director of Next Step Alliance.

 “It is an important resource for the north end to create accessibility for our local neighbors to be able to advance their skills and education levels,” said Rodriguez.